Fujikura History

 Kanda Awajicho Factory

-In June 1896 (Meiji 29), the factory was moved to 922 Sendagaya.
-The company needed to quickly mass-produce rubber wire, but did not have a steam engine for mass production.
-Luckily, a silk mill at 922 Sendagaya had closed due to poor business, and it had a steam engine and a powerful water wheel.
-The factory site was 3,200 m2, which was too large for the time, but Zenpachi decided to buy it, anticipating the future.
-This made it possible to carry out all processes for rubber wire in one factory, and the manufacturing capacity increased dramatically.
-The main products were Tokyo wire and paraffin wire, and rubber-coated wire was in a period of struggle to improve its quality.
-The following month in July, Zenpachi's nephew, Okada Kenzo, was sent to the United States to learn the technology of rubber-coated wire.
-When Okada Kenzo returned to Japan in August 1900 (Meiji 33), he played the most important role in terms of technology.
-The company was established as Fujikura Electric Wire & Rubber Co., Ltd. in 1901 (Meiji 34).
-In 1910 (Meiji 43), due to the need to expand the scale of the electric wire business, the company changed its name to Fujikura Electric Wire Co., Ltd.
+Zenpachi needed to quickly begin mass production of rubber wire, but did not have a steam engine for mass production.
+Fortunately, within the same address, there was a silk reeling factory that had been closed due to poor business performance, but which had a steam engine and a powerful waterwheel.
+The factory site was 3,200m2, which was too large for the time, but Zenpachi decided to purchase it, anticipating the future.
+This made it possible to carry out all processes for rubber wire production within one factory, and manufacturing capacity increased dramatically.
+The main products were Tokyo wire and paraffin wire, and the company was struggling to improve the quality of rubber-coated wire.
+The following month, in July, Zenpachi sent his nephew, Okada Kenzo, to the United States to learn rubber-coated wire technology.
+Okada Kenzo returned to Japan in August 1900 (Meiji 33), and played a crucial role in terms of technology.
+In 1901 (Meiji 34), the Fujikura Electric Wire and Rubber Partnership Company was established.
+In 1910 (Meiji 43), due to the need to expand the scale of the electric wire business, the company was renamed Fujikura Electric Wire Co., Ltd.

 Sendagaya Factory ② (1896)